History of the European Cup and UEFA Champions League: 2022 to 2024 – Ancelotti's Real Madrid dominance and Guardiola's second treble with Manchester City

 Heading into the 2021–22 UEFA Champions League, Real Madrid were not considered heavy favorites with all eyes on PSG, who had assembled a super team by acquiring Lionel Messi, Sergio Ramos, and Gianluigi Donnarumma in the offseason.
 However, Real Madrid made an incredible run to the trophy, beating PSG in the Round of 16, defending champions Chelsea in the quarterfinals, heavy favorites Manchester City in the semifinals (thanks to two stunning late goals by Rodrygo) and a Karim Benzema penalty in extra time to advance to the final against favorites Liverpool, who they beat 1-0 following a lone Vinícius Júnior goal in the 59th minute.
-Villareal CF made a very solid run to the semifinals, knocking out Juventus and FC Bayern Münich.
+Villarreal CF made a very solid run to the semifinals, knocking out Juventus and FC Bayern Münich.

 The 2022–23 UEFA Champions League saw Manchester City finally win the trophy after years of disappointment under Pep Guardiola, beating Italian club Inter Milan in the final after a lone goal by Rodri in the 68th minute, marking the 4th consecutive time the UEFA Champions League Final finished 1-0.
 Inter also notably faced local rivals AC Milan in the semifinals, marking the first time since 2005 the clubs met in the Champions League.
 One of the biggest contributors to City’s win was new signing Erling Haaland who finished as the top scorer in the competition for the 2nd time in 3 seasons with 12 goals.
 With PSG again being considered favorites, they were disappointingly eliminated in the Round of 16 for the 2nd season in a row to FC Bayern Münich.
 With Lionel Messi joining Inter Miami in the offseason, this would be his final Champions League, meaning Messi and Cristiano Ronaldo (who had signed for Al Nassr in December) were officially no longer playing in the Champions League.
 This marked a significant end of an era, as both Messi and Ronaldo not only had enjoyed periods of dominance and success in the competition for almost two decades, they were also the 1st (Ronaldo) and 2nd (Messi) highest scorers in the competition’s history.
 Due to the season’s break for the 2022 FIFA World Cup held in November and December, the group stages finished notably faster, ending on 1 November and 2 November.